With three children home life is pretty busy but always there is music playing in the background of a wide range of genres.

 My name is Scott Landells.
-I am a current resident of Rutherglen and have lived in Indigo Shire since 2005.
+I am a current resident of Chiltern and have lived in Indigo Shire since 2005.
 I have been a member of Indigo FM since 2012.
-My interest in Community Radio dates back to the mid-80s growing up in Melbourne.
-I love the natural affinity and synergy with local music and arts that community radio offers, and that flows on to the community in general.
-As a local radio station, Indigo FM can offer much for the communities it services but also we can value-add by sharing content across sites and also including the online community – an ever-increasing opportunity as wi-fi and mobile technology develops.
+My interest in local / community radio dates back to the mid-80s growing up in Melbourne.
+I love the natural affinity and synergy with local music and arts that local / community radio offers, and that flows on to the community in general.
+As a local radio station, Indigo FM can offer much for the communities it services but also we can value-add by sharing content across sites and also including the online community – an ever-increasing opportunity via podcasting and live streaming.

 My professional background is in Community Development and Marketing roles and I hold various accreditations and qualifications in both.

 We have a fantastic opportunity to form direct, credible relationships with our communities and in turn allow the community to partner with us to grow and evolve Indigo FM.

 I am mindful of the fact that as your current President (and a Committee Member), my role is largely that of a custodian.
 I aim to respect the work of those Committee members who founded and guided Indigo FM in its formative years, and balance that with looking forward enthusiastically to working with our current members, retaining their involvement and recruiting new members to ensure we grow with fresh input and ideas.